 - Analyze performance

 - See how long each operation takes

-- Analyze function usage as a table of users, timestamps, inputs and outputs
+- Get a table of users, timestamps, inputs and outputs for functions

 - See all errors across the platform